Setup GitHub Actions Self-Hosted Runner On VMs & Docker

 Let me explain the workflow of GitHub Actions self-hosted VM runner.

-- The runner will run the jobs on the working directory of GitHub Actions and send the status of the job in runtime.
+• The runner will run the jobs on the working directory of GitHub Actions and send the status of the job in runtime.

-Prerequisites
+Setup Prerequisites

 Follow the below steps to set up a self-hosted runner for a repository

-Step 2: Create a Self-Hosted Runner
+Step 3: Configure a New Self-Hosted Runner

-Step 3: Select Runner Image and Architecture
+Step 4: Select Runner Image and Architecture

-When you press the New self-hosted runner button a new page will open to select the runner image and architecture for your runner as shown below
+When you press the New self-hosted runner button a new page will open to select the runner image and architecture for your runner as shown below.

 As shown in the above image you can select the runner image according to your OS and architecture as per your need.

-You will get the configuration commands according to the runner image you select as shown below
+You will get the configuration commands according to the runner image you select as shown below.

 Run these commands one by one in your VM to install Actions Self-Hosted Runner and configure it to GitHub Actions.